 Typically, in a child custody case, one parent will be unofficially named as the “custodial” conservator.
 The child’s main residence will be with the custodial conservator.
 The non-custodial parent will be able to spend time with their child according to the court-ordered visitation schedule.
 The Standard Possession Schedule in the Texas Family Code grants non-custodial parents’ possession of their child during the first, third, and, fifth weekends of each month.
 The parenting plan that is right for you and your family may be in accordance with this or differ upon agreement or a judge’s ruling.

 Occasionally, a judge will grant a 50/50 arrangement where neither parent is named as the custodial conservator.
 Instead, the child lives with each parent for approximately equal time.
 In this case, the parents would need to live nearer to each other, typically within the same school district, so the child would always live within reasonable distance to their school.

 Contact Our Experienced Legal Team Today

 Carroll Troberman, PLLC is here to help you achieve the outcome that is best for you and your family.
 Reach out to us today with any questions you may have.
-Join us for a free consultation to discuss your rights and options.
+Join us for a consultation to discuss your rights and options.
 We can help you make an informed decision about how to proceed.